erikrose/blessings/README.rst

   * enhancement: some attributes are now properties, raise exceptions when assigned.
-  * enhancement: pypy is not a supported python platform implementation.
+  * enhancement: pypy is now a supported python platform implementation.
   * enhancement: removed pokemon ``curses.error`` exceptions.
   * enhancement: converted nose tests to pytest, merged travis and tox.
   * enhancement: pytest fixtures, paired with a new ``@as_subprocess``